pedro-mendonca/Translation-Stats/README.md

 ### Is this plugin compatible with Dark Mode? ###
 Yes, Translation Stats includes a color scheme that works specifically with the plugin [Dark Mode](https://wordpress.org/plugins/dark-mode/).

+### Can I help translating this plugin to my own language? ###
+Yes you can!
+If you want to translate this plugin to your language, please [click here](https://translate.wordpress.org/projects/wp-plugins/translation-stats).

 ### Can I contribute to this plugin? ###
 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/translation-stats).